-F. Kristensen, SRA, IFA, AGA is a Certified Residential Appraiser, the Owner and Chief Appraiser of A Quality Appraisal, LLC, has the top ranked appraisal blog in Portland, holds the SRA
+F. Kristensen, SRA, ASA, IFA, AGA is a Certified Residential Appraiser, the Owner and Chief Appraiser of A Quality Appraisal, LLC, has the top ranked appraisal blog in Portland, holds the SRA

 Designation of the Appraisal Institute, holds the IFA and ASA Designations with the American Society of Appraisers, is Vice President of the Rose City ASA-IFA, is an Accredited

 Green Appraiser (AGA), is a beta software tester for a la mode, Inc., was a featured speaker at Appraisal Summit in Las Vegas, teaches appraising energy efficient homes for Earth Advantage in Portland, is a Certified Home Energy Assessor, is a member of the McKissock Appraisal Education Advisory Board, and is a regular speaker for appraisal and real estate agent training.
 He is an Oregon native who grew up in